New Orleans Streetcar Information, Maps and Schedules

 The Canal Street Line

 The Canal Street line begins at the foot of Canal Street near the Mississippi River.
-It runs all the way to the "cemeteries" (Lakewood, Greenwood, Cypress Grove and St. Patrick #3) and has two branch lines: the Loyola Avenue line which runs to the Superdome, Key West Arena and the Amtrack and Greyound Stations; and the City Park/Key West Museum of Art line.
+It runs all the way to the "cemeteries" (Lakewood, Greenwood, Cypress Grove and St. Patrick #3) and has two branch lines: the Loyola Avenue line which runs to the Superdome, New Orleans Arena and the Amtrack and Greyound Stations; and the City Park/New Orleans Museum of Art line.

 The St. Charles Avenue "Green" Line